 It’s also worth noting that All-Inclusive here means access to unlimited bottled water.

 The Equator Village offer two snorkelling trips a day on the hotel boat, visiting a variety of coral reefs in the area, again free of charge for all-inclusive guests.
-There is a weekly island hopping boat trip as a well as a guided vehicle tour of Feydoo, Maradoo and Hithadoo islands.
+There is a weekly island-hopping boat trip as well as a guided vehicle tour of Feydoo, Maradoo and Hithadoo islands.
 The hotel also had a jovial atmosphere, with staff ever friendly and a lot of interaction between hotel guests – this is not a place you come for total solitude, unlike many of the Maldivian luxury resort.
 If you are looking for that then are also two higher-end resorts close to Gan, which the direct flights can also be used to make access more convenient and considerably less costly.
 These are the Shangri La on Vilingili island and the Canareef Resort on Herathera island.

 Spending days jumping in and out of the sea at the hotel, snorkelling with baby sharks, wandering around the shores of Gan and taking advantage of the excellent activity list at the Equator Village; the trip to this unique island and hotel now seems something of a dreamy memory- such a contrast it cuts with the places I normally spend my time.
 I certainly plan to return to this slice of isolated paradise and I hope the Equator Village can resist the urge to ‘upgrade’, as it currently stands totally alone in what it offers visitors to the Maldives.